 Blooom is easy to use, even for a newbie investor.
 The free portfolio analysis lets you see where your 401(k) has room for improvement.
 The analysis will let you know when you’re overpaying for fees and if your current portfolio doesn’t match your financial goals.

 After completing the signup process, the Blooom robo-advisor will analyze your 401(k) or IRA within a few days.
-It factors in your current age and expected retirement age to create a personalized financial plan.
+It factors your current and expected retirement age to create a personalized financial plan.
 Algorithms will handle the rest.
 Blooom then places the trades on your behalf, making the necessary adjustments.

 The service automatically leans towards a more aggressive investment plan and progresses towards a more conservative portfolio as you approach retirement.
 You can change your retirement date and risk tolerance manually.